AguaClara/HRS-Flow-Recycle-DEPRECATED/HRS Plate Settlers Report Three_commented.md

 ![SedTank](https://github.com/CarmenOrtega/aguaclara_tutorial/blob/master/ACSedTank.PNG?raw=true)

-Figure 1.
-Design schematic of the sedimentation tank in the AguaClara plants.
+**Figure 1.
+Design schematic of the sedimentation tank in the AguaClara plants.**

 ![SedTankDiagram](https://github.com/CarmenOrtega/aguaclara_tutorial/blob/master/SedTankDiagram.PNG?raw=true)

-Figure 2.
+**Figure 2.
 Design schematic of experimental apparatus.
 Influent enters the sedimentation tank from the flocculator via inlet jet tubes of variable size.
-Downward direction of the influent flow is redirected upward by the semicircular jet reverser bottom geometry..
+Downward direction of the influent flow is redirected upward by the semicircular jet reverser bottom geometry.**

 The HRS team aims to design a tank that will yield an effluent turbidity of no more than 0.3 NTU while maintaining high upflow velocity.
 Operating at a higher upflow velocity will allow for a greater volume of water processing in a given period of time, which will decrease plant operating costs.
 However, when operating at a high upflow velocity in lab, the floc blanket is unstable.
 The blanket is dense near the top of the recirculator, but very thin near the bottom.
 HRS: Plate Settlers plans to remediate this issue by incorporating a second set of plate settlers within the sedimentation tank itself.
 As more particles enter through the manifold, flocs at the top of the blanket overflow into the floc hopper or floc weir.
 The smallest particles which make it past the floc blanket and floc hopper then enter the plate settlers.
 Plate settlers catch the smallest particles by increasing the horizontal space where particles can settle out.
 Plate settler length, channel-width (how far apart each plate is from its neighbor), and angle from the horizon determines capture velocity.

 In order to ensure floc blanket stability, the team proposes 45&deg; to be the ideal plate-angle.
 This is operating under the hypothesis that plate settlers follow the principles that govern particle capture in a tube settler.
-Henceforth, based on the Figre 3, angle \alpha A is 45&deg;, because this maximizes the distance the floc travels, and that enables an even distribution and long creation of the floc blanket. [-Addressed LM, Kanha said to include hypothesis in introduction]
+Henceforth, based on the Figre 3, angle alpha A is 45&deg;, because this maximizes the distance the floc travels, and that enables an even distribution and long creation of the floc blanket. [-Addressed LM, Kanha said to include hypothesis in introduction]

 ![longest_path](https://raw.githubusercontent.com/AguaClara/HRS-Flow-Recycle/master/Images/Archive/longest_path.png)

-Figure 3.
-Longest possible path of a floc through a sedimentation tube
+**Figure 3.
+Longest possible path of a floc through a sedimentation tube.**

 By increasing the number of plate settlers, and thereby the area in which the flocs can settle, HRS: Plate Settlers intends to increase the capture velocity and therefore achieve a more stabilized floc blanket.
 In order to test this, a proper model-tank and experimentation system must first be developed.
 If successful, this will allow future teams to continue researching the potential viability of high upflow velocities in AguaClara plants.
 Furthermore, progress in the context of plate settlers held significance in two ways: a major improvement for High Rate Sedimentation as a subteam and for the process of flocculation in the overall water treatment process.
 Such advances would achieve a long-term goal of improving floc blanket stability (and thus improve the entire particle removal process) at both a model and real-life scale.